adsabs/ADSReferencePipeline/README.md

 ## Queues
-    - task_process_reference: from input filename a reference at a time is queued for processing
+    - task_process_reference: from input filename one reference at a time is queued for processing

 ## Command lines: